pahuber/PHRINGE/README.md

 [pre-commit]: https://github.com/pre-commit/pre-commit
 [black]: https://github.com/psf/black

 `SYGN` is a **SY**nthetic photometry data **G**enerator for **N**ulling interferometers.
 It can model a variety of different interferometer architectures and account for astrophysical and instrumental noise sources.

+## Documentation
-The documentation can be found on [sygn.readthedocs.io](https://sygn.readthedocs.io/en/latest/).
+The documentation including installation and usage instructions, examples and a general user documentaion can be found on [sygn.readthedocs.io](https://sygn.readthedocs.io/en/latest/).

 ## Features